jamsawamsa/2048AI/README.md

 # 2048AI
 The popular game 2048, coded in C++.
-To run, create a project in Visual Studio and move the file to the project folder.
-Run in Visual Studio.
+To run, download and open the project in Visual Studio.
+Run.

 ## Game Rules
 Check out the basic game rules on the wiki page [here](https://en.wikipedia.org/wiki/2048_(video_game)#Gameplay).